-So in these days, we cannot say that some country is, but we can name those politicians who really have this, you know, courage to say the truth.
+So in these days, we cannot say that some country is, but we can name those politicians who really have this courage to say the truth.
 Angela Merkel is our partner, definitely.
 Poland is our partner, definitely.
 There are different politicians there also, but mostly we feel that they are with us.
 In France, we are waiting.
 Can we say something?
 No, not yet.
-Netherlands - three months ago we were, you know, frustrated with its position.
+Netherlands-three months ago we were frustrated with its position.
 Now we know that the election has brought some wins.
 Germany, again, Steinmeier was not our partner, unfortunately.
 Angela is our partner.
 So in other countries, the same situation, so now everything is mixed.
-But leading advocate of us and of those country who are (encountered?)
+But leading advocate of us and of those countries who are [encountered?]
 Russia unfortunately are soldiers and military forces.